eternaldensity/Sandcastle-Builder/README.md

 ## 3.13
 - Now you can call Molpify like this: Molpify(someNumber, decimalPlaces,2) and it won't apply all the letter prefix things, regardless of your game's scientific notation setting
+- The 'enough chips for making blocks' check was backwards all along
+- Changed Broken Rung condition: for instance while 6000 bags bought will make LaPetite visible (unchanged), 6000 bags *owned* is needed for 0 LaPetite to affect Broken Rung
 ## 3.12
 - I removed the molpies and grapevines from the wrong place
 - The previous Tool Factory changes broke Tool Factory (and all your tools) if you didn't have Tool Factory